stuartmcalpine/zoom_mask_creator/README.md

 | `select_from_vr` | Ignore ||
 | `output_dir` | Output directory to store mask ||
 | `topology_dilation_niter` | Leave as 1 ||

+### An example, Group 100 from the Eagle 100 Mpc cosmological simulation

+We are using `zoom-mask-creator` to generate a mask that incorporates the Lagrangian positions of all dark matter particles from the

+Lagrangian positionsWe want to know the Lagrangian positions of all dark matter particles from the *Sibelius-DARK* simulation that are within a radius of 5 Mpc from the Milky Way at redshift=0.
+The blue points are the computed Lagrangian positions of the dark matter particles, the red symbols highlight the constructed mask that outlines the Lagrangian region the particles form, and the white circle is shows the size of the initial selection region at redshift=0 (note everything is in co-moving coordinates).